-- 2.25 In order to obtain the prior approval of a sheriff, a constable will need to contact the clerk of the sheriff court to arrange a hearing which can be held without notice and in private. - 2.26 The usual reason for an application to be made without notice, and heard in private, is to avoid alerting any person(s) reasonably suspected of holding seizable cash or a seizable listed asset that such action is being considered.
-Otherwise, the person(s) concerned may try to move or conceal the cash or asset so as to frustrate the operation of the powers.
-If there is no concern that the seizable cash or seizable listed asset could be moved, then the person(s) connected to the cash or asset should be notified of the intention to make an application for prior approval to carry out a search.
+- 2.26 In order to obtain the prior approval of a sheriff, a constable will need to contact the clerk of the sheriff court to arrange a hearing which can be held without notice and in private. - 2.27 The usual reason for an application to be made without notice, and heard in private, is to avoid alerting any person(s) reasonably suspected of holding seizable cash, a seizable listed asset or a cryptoasset-related item that such action is being considered.
+Otherwise, the person(s) concerned may try to move or conceal the cash or asset, or cryptoasset-related item so as to frustrate the operation of the powers.
+If there is no concern that the seizable cash, a seizable listed asset or cryptoasset-related item could be moved, then the person(s) connected to the cash, asset or cryptoasset-related item should be notified of the intention to make an application for prior approval to carry out a search.